zakariya879/codewars-problem-solving/level_1/34_Correct the mistakes of the character recognition software/README.md

-# Correct the mistakes of the character recognition software
+# <8 kyu> Correct the mistakes of the character recognition software

 ## Instructions